-Along with the hummus we made some baked pita chips as well, since those are also way better homemade.
+Along with this hummus recipe we made some baked pita chips as well, since those are also way better homemade.
 These are so easy and way more flavorful and healthy than their store bought and deep fried counterparts.
 They only take about 6 or 7 mins in the oven and they get just as crispy.
 You’ll never buy pita chips again, I tell ya.

-- 1 can chickpeas, drained
+- 1 can of chickpeas

 - 2 tbsp tahini

 - 1/2 cup truffle oil (or half truffle oil and half olive oil if your truffle oil is strong)

 - 1/2 small lemon (or about 1 tablespoon of juice)

 If you are going for a truffled hummus then I wouldn’t add any other flavors to this hummus recipe or you might overpower the truffle flavor.

 A word about the truffle oil: all truffle oils are not created equal.
 Some oil is made with synthetic flavors and they have varying potentcies.
 Look for one that uses real truffles and is steeped or has shaved truffles.
 If you get a good one, you will not need to use 1/2 cup of truffle oil to get the desired truffle flavor in this hummus.